Shape the Future of VC

 FAQs

-• Yes.
-All firms are responsible for paying a subsidized program to help cover the costs of training, travel to in-person training, and coaching.
+Yes.
+All firms are responsible for paying a subsidized program to help cover the costs of recruitment, training, coaching, and post-program job placement support.
 Program fees vary by firm size, but all firms are asked to contribute a minimum of $2,500 to help cover program costs.
 Firms are also responsible for paying a minimum salary of $14k to the fellows for a 10-week internship.
+Emerging firms with smaller AUMs are eligible to apply for financial support to cover the cost of paying their summer associate.
 In some cases, foundation partners and LPs help cover costs for selected firms.
 Please let us know if you would like to work together on a foundation grant or partner with an LP to cover costs.

 Partner Key Dates